 - d.
-When a waiver enrollee expresses a preference for an independent (non-agency) provider for an eligible service identified on the member's waiver service plan, the MCOP shall seek out an available independent provider.
+When a waiver enrollee expresses a preference for an independent (non-agency) provider for an eligible service identified on the member's person-centered service plan, the MCOP shall seek out an available independent provider.
 The MCOP shall offer the independent provider a contract for provision of the services to the member when the provider is willing, acceptable to the member, and appropriate to the member's care, and approved by ODM or the Ohio Department of Aging (ODA) with an active Medicaid provider agreement to render services in accordance with OAC Chapters 173-39 and 5160-45 as appropriate. - 2.
 General Provisions.
-The MCOP shall meet requirements as specified in Section 2.7.9 of the Three-Way and this appendix including, but not limited to, Section 4 Provider Panel Requirements of this appendix.
-The MCOP shall remain in compliance with these requirements for the duration of this Agreement. - a.
+The MCOP shall remain in compliance with the following requirements for the duration of this Agreement. - a.
 If the MCOP is unable to provide the medically necessary, Medicaid-covered services through its contracted provider panel, the MCOP shall ensure access to these services on an as needed basis.
 For example, if the MCOP meets the orthopedist requirement but a member is unable to obtain a timely appointment from an orthopedist on the MCOP's provider panel, the MCOP will be required to secure an appointment from a panel orthopedist or arrange for an out-of-panel referral to an orthopedist. - b.
 If the MCOP offers transportation to its members as an additional benefit and this transportation benefit only covers a limited number of trips, the required transportation listed above may not be counted toward this trip limit as specified in Appendix C. - c.
 In developing the provider panel requirements, ODM considered the population size and the potential availability of the designated provider types.
 ODM integrated existing utilization patterns into the provider network requirements to avoid disruption of care.
 Most provider panel requirements are county-specific but in certain circumstances, ODM requires providers to be located anywhere in the region or within a set number of miles from a zip code. - d.
 The MCOP shall ensure that providers submitted to the Managed Care Provider Network (MCPN), or listed in MCOP published directories, are available to both dual benefits and Medicaid only members of the MCOP. - e.
 ODM will recalculate the minimum provider panel specifications if ODM determines significant changes have occurred in the availability of specific provider types and the number and composition of the eligible population.
 The MCPN is the tool that will be used for ODM to determine if the MCOP meets all the panel requirements identified within Appendix H; therefore the plans shall enter all network providers as specified within the file specs. - f.
 On a monthly basis, ODM or its designee will provide each MCOP with an electronic file containing the MCOP's provider panel as reflected in the ODM MCPN database, or other designated system.